hzeller/beagleg/README.md

       the resuling motor commands to MotorOperations.
       Depends on the gcode-parser APIs as input and motor-operations as output.
       Provides the functionality provided by the `machine-control` binary.
+      If you want, you can use this API to programmatically control your machine without the detour through GCode.

    - [motor-operations.h](./src/motor-operations.h) : Low-level motor motion
       C++-API.